Kayla Skrlik: Career

 Team Skrlik reached the playoffs in two of their first three events during the 2022–23 season but did not advance past the quarterfinal round.
 The team played in the 2022 Tour Challenge Tier 2 slam event where they lost in a tiebreaker to Kristy Watling.
 At the 2022 Curlers Corner Autumn Gold Curling Classic, Team Skrlik qualified undefeated through the A side before immediately losing in the quarters to Jennifer Jones.
 At the Ladies Alberta Open, they lost their opening match before winning six straight games en route to claiming their first tour title, defeating the Casey Scheidegger rink in the final.
 In the new year, the team competed in the 2023 Alberta Scotties Tournament of Hearts, which they qualified for through their Excel Points ranking.
 Team Skrlik was dominant through the round robin, going a perfect 7–0 which included wins over Casey Scheidegger, Kelsey Rocque and Selena Sturmay.
 This qualified them directly for the provincial final where they faced Team Scheidegger.
 The game went back and forth, with Skrlik making a highlight reel double takeout in the tenth end to score two and win the game 9–8.
 With the win, Team Skrlik represented Alberta at the 2023 Scotties Tournament of Hearts where they missed the playoffs with a 4–4 record.
 At the Hearts, the team made history, claiming to be the first "majority BIPOC" team to play at the Hearts (the Skrliks are half Japanese, and Tran is half Vietnamese).
 They again ended their season at the Best of the West where they lost in the semifinals to Kelsey Rocque, skipping the Beth Peterson rink.

 During the 2024–25 season, Tran left the team and Skrlik added Margot Flemming as third to their team.
 In their first year together, the Skrlik rink won the 2025 Alberta Women's Curling Championship against Nicky Kaufman, where they would go on to represent Alberta at the 2025 Scotties Tournament of Hearts.
 At the 2025 Scotties, the team went 6–2 in the round robin, and then lost to Nova Scotia's Christina Black 8–7 in the 3v4 game, finishing 4th.
 The team also had a successful year on the Tour, finishing second at the 2024 PointsBet Invitational, and winning the Martensville International.
 This success qualified them for their first Tier 1 Grand Slam of Curling event at the 2025 Masters, where they finished with a 1–3 record.

 Personal life

-Skrlik's sister Ashton Skrlik plays lead on her team.
+Skrlik's sister Ashton Skrlik plays second on her team.
 She is married to fellow curler Jeremy Harty.
 She works as a business transformation consultant with IBM.
 Skrlik is half Japanese.